-In our Kirk Hall on the second Thursday of each month from 12.30pm join us for a light lunch and then an hour of singing for memory.
+In our Kirk Hall on the second Thursday of each month from 12.00pm til 1.30pm.
+Join us for a light lunch and then an hour of singing for memory.
 All welcome.
-No church connection... read more
+No church... read more

 St Michael's Choir participates regularly in Sunday worship, leading the praise and singing anthems at the 11am Service.